 Leanne was called to the Bar in 2008 but subsequently commenced practice as a defence solicitor in 2011 before successfully completing pupillage under the supervision of Mark Van Der Zwart in 2016.

 Leanne achieved an LLB Law degree 2:1 from Nottingham Trent University.
-She then went on to obtain a ‘Very Competent’ on the Bar Vocational Court at Nottingham Law School.
+She then went on to obtain a ‘Very Competent’ on the Bar Vocational Course at Nottingham Law School.

 Since commencing practice at the Bar, Leanne regularly appears in Crown Courts across the Midlands.
-She has developed her prosecution practice and is a Grade one prosecutor for the Crown Prosecution Service.
-She appears in Newton hearings, sentencing hearings as well as appeals against conviction and sentence.
-She is regularly instructed in proceedings pursuant to the Proceeds of Crime Act 2002 and is keen to develop her practice in this area.
+She has developed her prosecution practice and is a Grade two prosecutor for the Crown Prosecution Service.
+She regularly appears in trials and Newton hearings.
+She is instructed in proceedings pursuant to the Proceeds of Crime Act 2002 and is keen to further develop her practice in this area.